oxc-project/javascript-parser-in-rust/blog/grammar.md

-Since this is a `DivPunctuator` token, the grammar `MultiplicativeExpression: MultiplicativeExpression MultiplicativeOperator ExponentiationExpression` is matched, the right hand side is expected to be an `ExponentiationExpression`.
+Since this is a `DivPunctuator` token, the grammar `MultiplicativeExpression: MultiplicativeExpression MultiplicativeOperator ExponentiationExpression` is matched, the right-hand side is expected to be an `ExponentiationExpression`.

 Now we are at the second slash in `a / /`.
 By following `ExponentiationExpression`,